An illustration of employee onboarding

 Your new employees will have questions as they become acclimated with your organization.
 While you definitely want to make yourself available throughout this process, you also don’t want to feel like you’re holding their hand the entire time.

 In lieu of doing just that, you’ll want to have a robust internal knowledge base prepared for your new employee to access as needed.
+To ensure you select the best solution, you can explore our list of top knowledge base software tools.

 Employee onboarding: a screenshot of Hotel Effectiveness internal knowledge baseWithin this database, your various teams can upload, amend, and improve internal documentation—allowing your new hires to find the exact information they’re looking for at any given moment.